johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-03-20-playwright-github-actions-and-azure-static-web-apps-staging-environments/index.md

 ## Playwright, GitHub Actions and Azure Static Web Apps

 What's the problem we're trying to solve?
+Let's do our best Simon Sinek impression and start with "Why?".
+The "Why?" is that we want only to ship changes that haven't broken our application.

-We want to run integration tests against our staging environment.
-We want to do this as part of our CI/CD pipeline.
-We want to do this with GitHub Actions and with Playwright.
+Now let's move onto "How?"
+The way we guard against breaking production is by running automated tests on all changes.
+Playwright is a tool that allows us to do that.
+We get a fully fledged staging environment available to us on all pull requests.
+We want to run Playwright integration tests against our staging environment.
+We want to do this as part of our CI/CD pipeline; in our GitHub Actions workflow.

 I'm going to write about this in the context of my blog.
 My blog is open source and [you can find the code here](https://github.com/johnnyreilly/blog.johnnyreilly.com).
 I'm going to present a simplified solution in this post, but you can find the full solution on GitHub.